Title: REU in Plant Invasions & Global Change

 Eligibility and Requirements: Applicant must be in good academic standing.

-Other services provided: Housing is provided, ground transportation on site is provided if needed, research materials or equipment are provided, there are other weekly educational opportunities on-site for students e.g. seminars, we have career development / awareness activities in place.
-Summer campus housing for 2021 is in flux.
-If campus housing is unavailable we will pay for private accommodation within walking or biking distance of the lab.
+Other services provided: Housing is provided, Air fare/ mileage is provided, Ground transportation on site is provided if needed, Research materials or equipment are provided, There are other weekly educational opportunities on-site for students e.g. seminars, We have career development / awareness activities in place.
+Fellow will live with other researchers in a cabin with kitchen facilities.
+The fellow will be responsible for preparing their own meals.